BACK

 Part-time business

-Part-time entrepreneurship is working as an independent entrepreneur for a maximum of 23.5 hours per week.
-You keep (part of) your social assistance benefit.
-We supplement the income you have from your company up to the social assistance standard.
-This means that your benefit may be less high, but your total monthly income will remain the same.
+Part-time entrepreneurship means working as a self-employed person for a maximum of 23.5 hours per week.
+You will retain (part of) your social assistance benefits.
+We will supplement your business income up to the social assistance standard.
+This means your benefits may be lower, but your total monthly income will remain the same.

 If you are going to be an entrepreneur part-time, you have to deal with the following rules:

-Every year there is an evaluation moment why you and your client director check whether you meet the conditions to continue with part-time business, such as submitting the monthly forms and looking for and accepting paid work for the remaining hours.
+There are two evaluation periods per year (after 6 months and after 12 months).
+You and your client coordinator will then assess whether you meet the requirements to continue working part-time, such as submitting monthly forms and finding and accepting paid work for the remaining hours.

 The goal is to get you started as a self-employed person.
 It is important that you have a realistic plan.
 In addition, the expectation must be that your company will be a success.

-This, of course, depends on how far along you are with your plan and how big (or small) your future venture is.
-Please discuss this with your advisor.
+This naturally depends on how far along you are with your plan and how big (or small) your future business is.
+Discuss this with your client manager.

 For anyone with or without benefits who has a realistic plan to start up their own business.
 If you think this might suit you, please contact your client director to discuss this.
 Together you look (broadly speaking) what your plans are and whether they are feasible.
 If you determine together that it is a good idea, your client director will arrange a meeting with the Entrepreneurial Advice team.